 As you track these categories across each stage, you see how your audiences come to purchase your product or service so that you can lead more down the funnel to purchase.

 Use Their Language in Your Communication

-The “sounds like” row of your buyer’s journey map is where customers’ natural language informs the voice and tone of your messaging for each stage of the journey.
+The “sounds like” row of your customer journey map is where customers’ natural language informs the voice and tone of your messaging for each stage of the journey.

 Define the Next Step

-No customer moves from one stage to the next of a buyer’s journey until he or she has resolved the goal in their current phase.
-Many prospects will move backwards and forwards between stages, especially in the early stages of the buyer’s journey.
+No customer moves from one stage to the next of a customer journey until he or she has resolved the goal in their current phase.
+Many prospects will move backwards and forwards between stages, especially in the early stages of the customer journey.